Skip to Content

 • Hard to find them for sale in the used market

-If you’re new to dirt biking, I HIGHLY recommend that you don’t start on a Yamaha WR450F.
+If you’re a complete beginner, I HIGHLY recommend that you don’t start on a Yamaha WR450F.
 It’s one of the most common mistakes that beginners make because they think: “I’ll grow into the power of a 450”...

 GuEroLoKo